 If you are looking to hire an environmental consultant, take a closer look.
 Then take an even closer look.
 Do not be sold on the cheapest service without knowing they have all their licenses, understand regulations, and have the capacity and expertise to handle your project.
 Any mistakes made by the consultant could result in liability for you.
 Do your research.
 Find like businesses and reach out to get names of consultants they think are reputable.

-Projects Environmental Services on a Central Texas Elementary School Farmer Environmental Group performed an Asbestos survey, Lead-based paint survey and a Hazardous materials assessment on
+Farmer Environmental Group performed an Asbestos survey, Lead-based paint survey, and a Hazardous materials assessment on a Central Texas Elementary School.

-Projects Phase I ESA, Lead-Based Paint Inspection, and Asbestos Inspection Farmer Environmental Group recently conducted a Phase I ESA, Lead-Based Paint Inspection, Asbestos Inspection for
+Farmer Environmental Group recently conducted a Phase I ESA and Asbestos Inspection for environmental remediation.

 Blog Overcoming Obstacles in Phase II Environmental Site Assessment Each Phase II Environmental Site Assessment (ESA) is unique and often requires the use of multiple